panzarino/grouper/README.md

 - `/join <chat id>`: Join the chat with that ID
 - `/leave`: Leave your current chat
 - `<message>`: Sends the message to everyone in your chat

+Created as a final project for AP Computer Science that must involve both inheritance/interfaces and arrays/ArrayLists.